sarahrafiqshaikh/Adult-Census-Income-Prediction-Analysis/README.md

 # Files in the Repository

-adult_census_income_analysis.ipynb: Jupyter notebook containing the analysis code adult_census_income_report.docx: Detailed report of the analysis README.md: This file, providing an overview of the project
+- 'adult_census_income_analysis.ipynb': Jupyter notebook containing the analysis code
+- 'adult_census_income_report.docx': Detailed report of the analysis
+- 'README.md': This file, providing an overview of the project

 # Tools and Libraries Used

-Python
+- Python
-Pandas
+- Pandas
-Matplotlib
+- Matplotlib
-Seaborn
+- Seaborn
-Plotly
+- Plotly
-ydata-profiling
+- ydata-profiling

 # Key Findings